Proper Treatment for a Baby Eye Scratch

 - Symptoms in only one eye

-Your doctor will perform a fluoroscene eye exam if a scratched eye is suspected.
-Fluoroscene is a harmless and painless orange dye that your doctor will put in the eye.
+Your doctor will perform a fluorescent eye exam if a scratched eye is suspected.
+Fluorescence is a harmless and painless orange dye that your doctor will put in the eye.
 He then will shine a fluorescent light into the eyes.
-If there is a scratch, the dye will stick to the scratch and this will show up under the fluorescent light.
+If baby’s eye is scratched, the dye will stick to the scratch and this will show up under the fluorescent light.

 - Eye Patch – Your doctor will place this over the eye to keep it closed.
-This allows the scratch to heal.
+This allows baby’s eye scratch to heal.
 It is generally left on for two days

 - Antibiotic Ointment – Your doctor will place this in the eye before the patch is put on.
 This keeps the scratch from getting infected.
 The ointment is repeated every 12 – 24 hours.

 - Follow Up – Depending on the size of the scratch, your doctor may or may not repeat the eye exam in two or three days.
-If the scratch is still present, a visit to an eye doctor is usually warranted.
+Visit an eye doctor if the scratch is still present.

 When to Worry

 If you suspect your child has an eye scratch, don’t worry!
 Most eye scratches are not too serious and will heal perfectly with proper treatment.
-It should be evaluated within 4 – 6 hours.
+Let a doctor examine the eye no later than 4-6 hours after symptoms start.
 So if it’s the middle of the night, you can wait until morning.
 If it’s day or early evening, it is probably prudent to seek medical attention that day.

 If you would like to work with a Certified Health Coach during your pregnancy, or postpartum, you can find a Coach in your area.